cyface-de/data-collector/README.md

 You should have received a copy of the GNU General Public License along with the Cyface Data Collector.
 If not, see http://www.gnu.org/licenses/.

+# Package de.cyface.collector.handler

+This package contains the Vert.x handler classes used to handle various
+* events during the runtime of the application.
+Usually those handlers react to
+* events triggered by clients calling API endpoints.

 # Package de.cyface.collector.model

 Contains all the data model files required by the Cyface Data Collector.